Faces of hope

 We all need to keep healthy and participate in life.
 That I am still able to ride our tandem, now with a motor, and see the world, while getting in the ever-important exercise for my overall health, demonstrates my control over my destiny.

-Every day I am so thankful for my husband David’s love and support; and the support of family, friends and my medical support team (rheumatologist, gastroenterologist, family doctor, chiropractor, massage therapist, physical trainer, physiotherapist, and podiatrist).
+Every day, I’m thankful for the love and support of my husband, David, as well as our family, friends, and my incredible medical team—rheumatologist, gastroenterologist, family doctor, chiropractor, massage therapist, physiotherapist, and podiatrist.